 The decision may have been fueled by a reluctance to expose the exchange to regulatory risks.
 There have been previous instances where law enforcement agencies have influenced the activity of decentralized exchanges, as was the cases of EtherDelta and IDEX.

+“Binance may, at its sole and absolute discretion, seize and hand over your property to law enforcement or other authorities where circumstances warrant.”This is a slippery slope, wherein under the pretense of protecting users from nefarious actors, the company can start intervening on behalf of third parties for its own benefit.
 What do you think of the new Binance DEX?
 Is this a sensible decision by Binance to implement a centralized component in its system?
 Share your thoughts with us in the comments below!

 Image courtesy of Shutterstock, Twitter.

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.